rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 When looking for the scoped implementation affecting a certain type, strict shadowing ensures that it is always the closest matching one that is effective.

-As such, readers can stop scanning once they encounter a match, instead of checking the entire file's length for another implementation that may be present in the outermost scope.
+As such, readers can stop scanning once they encounter a match (or module boundary, whether surrounding or nested), instead of checking the entire file's length for another implementation that may be present in the outermost scope.

 Aside from *implementation environments* captured *inside* generics, scoped implementations cannot influence the behaviour of another file without being mentioned explicitly.